 Only 41% of US renters carry renters insurance — yet it's one of the cheapest, most powerful policies you can buy.
 For an average of $15/month, you get $30,000+ in personal property coverage, $100,000 in liability, and $1,000 in additional living expenses if your apartment becomes uninhabitable.
-Here's why every American renter needs it, and how to pick the right one.
+Here's why every renter needs it, and how to pick the right one.

 What Renters Insurance Actually Covers